sci-oer/c-course-wiki/Structs/DynamicAllocationOfStructs.md

      }
 ```

 Don't be tempted to calculate the size of the structure for malloc by summing the parts, the size usually isn't an exact sum of the parts.
-Let malloc calculate the size on its own.
+Let malloc calculate the size on its own as shown in line 5 of the code given.